EZZYE001/EZZYE001/README.md

 ## 🛠️ Projects

 Here are some of the projects I've worked on:
-- [Project](https://github.com/PLP-WebTechnologies/advanced-css-EZZYE001/tree/master): A simple and responsive blog platform built with HTML, CSS, and JavaScript.
+- [Project](https://github.com/PLP-WebTechnologies/advanced-css-EZZYE001/tree/master): A simple and responsive blog platform built with HTML and CSS

 ## 📬 Contact Me